tellurianinteractive/Tellurian.Trains.YardControl.Application/README.md

 1:840
 3:842
 ```
- NOTE: Lock offset only affect points defined after the LockOffset definition.
+ NOTE: Lock offset only affect points defined after the **LockOffset** definition.

 When `LockOffset` is set, setting a point will also send a lock command to *address + offset*.
 For example, point 1 with address 840 will have a lock address 1840.

-This feature is intended for **Möllehem** switch decoders.
+This feature is intended for **Möllehem** switch decoders that will support
+individual point locks from spring 2026.

-Their switch decoders uses an address offset for point locking in their hardware.
+> Their switch decoders uses an address offset for point locking in their hardware.
 A point is locked when its *address + offset* is set to `Closed`,
 and the lock is released when its *address + offset* is set to `Thrown`.
 When a point is locked, it cannot be altered in any way via LocoNet, XpressNet or